oughtinc/primer/chapters/amplification/recursive-amplification.md

 ## Exercises

-1. Right now we're answering subquestions without the context of the question they're intended to help with.
+1. Right now we’re answering subquestions without the context of the question they’re intended to help with.
 Provide the question (or questions) that are further up in the hierarchy as additional context to the model.
-2. Running subquestions in parallel is nice because it's fast, but has the disadvantage that the answers to later subquestions can't inform what question to ask next.
+2. Running subquestions in parallel is nice because it’s fast, but has the disadvantage that the answers to later subquestions can’t inform what question to ask next.
 Modify the recipe to support sequential choice of questions based on earlier responses.
 3. Now make the recipe from step 1 adaptive: Let the model decide whether to answer or whether to ask another subquestion.
-If you don't limit the depth, what is the effective depth that the model ends up with for different questions?
+If you don’t limit the depth, what is the effective depth that the model ends up with for different questions?

 <details>